DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 I go into a deep dive of the code organization and architecture on the dedicated [Open Source Structure](/getting-started/open-source-structure) and [Architecture](/concepts/architecture-survey) pages.

+## Isolated

+The actual magic where your background jobs and data pipelines run is defined in an isolated, central class library project.
+This is where you define your Flows, a term synonymous in the Didact Platform with background job, data pipeline, or workflow.

+Your Flows exist in this class library project, totally separate from the rest of your codebase.

 ## Open Source

 Didact's codebase is open source and available for inspection, forking, and modification on [GitHub](https://www.github.com/DidactHQ).
-It is offered under the AGPLv3 open source license, and I am attempting to sustain the project with a few different monetization options.
-See the [Licensing and Monetization page](/getting-started/licensing-and-monetization) for more details.
+It is released under the AGPLv3 open source license and offers a few different monetization options for project sustainability.

+See the [Licensing and Monetization](/getting-started/licensing-and-monetization) page for more details.

 ::: warning Deep breath
-If you recoiled from seeing the AGPLv3 license, I have some good news for you: **don't worry**.
+If you recoiled from seeing the AGPLv3 license, **don't worry**.
+Chances are it will not affect you.

-I mentioned above that Didact *is not a library*, **it is a standalone platform**.
-This means that there is a 99.9% chance the AGPL3.0 license will not affect you whatsoever.
-Read more about it on the [Licensing and Monetization](/getting-started/licensing-and-monetization) page.
+Make sure to read the [Licensing and Monetization](/getting-started/licensing-and-monetization) page for more details.
 :::